Nathan-Potgieter/Making-of-MCmarket/README.md

 In this section I developed a simple function that allows the user to easily generate a correlation matrix with a desired cluster structure.
-This will be used as a key input when simulating our financial markets.
-Note that the majority of the code was written by Nico Katzke.
+This will be used as a key input when simulating financial markets.
+Note that the majority of the code was provided by Nico Katzke.
 The function is located in the gen\_corr.R code file.

 ### gen\_corr’s arguments

-1. N - is the number of assets in the universe
+1. D - is the number of assets in the universe

 2. Clusters - a character string specifying the type of cluster structure.
 Available options are “none”, for a correlation matrix